-Pickled pineapple chunks are a surprising treat.
+Pickled pineapple is a a surprising treat.
 Just add water, vinegar, salt, and spices and sweet pineapple chunks are transformed into a wonderful tangy relish.
-A perfect topping for Pork Tenderloin Medallions.
+This quick pickled pineapple is perfect topping for Pork Tenderloin Medallions.

 I grew up on a farm in the middle of Kansas where the closest town of any size was Hutchinson.
 With a population of about 40,000 and known to locals as Hutch, it’s also referred to as the Salt City because it sits on miles of salt mines.
 It hosts the Kansas State Fair and the Men’s National Junior College Basketball Tournament.
 When I was growing up there, we bought our groceries and shopped for clothes from stores that were owned by people who lived in Hutchinson and we relied on The Hutchinson News-Herald to keep us connected with neighboring communities of small farming towns.